NathanSmallcalder/frameworks_and_languages_module/technical_report.md

   }
 ```

-The ```HasOwnProperty()``` function will return true if the given property is an attribute within the object, even if the value is null or undefined, and can be called on most objects, to see if a given object contains an attribute, which prevents unnecessary object loops to find a given variable or an overcomplicated implementation of a static language.
+The ```HasOwnProperty()``` function will return true if the given property is an attribute within the object, even if the value is null or undefined, and can be called on most objects, to see if a given object contains an attribute, which prevents unnecessary loops to find a given variable or an overcomplicated implementation of a static language.

 References <br>
 https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/hasOwnProperty<br>